lloydmeta/rx-scala-intro/presentation.markdown

 --

-# What is an asynchronous stream?
+# What is an
+# Asynchronous stream?

 --
 ### What is a collection (immutable)?